Getting Started with i.MXRT7xx-EVK

 If one or more of the demo applications or driver examples sounds interesting, you're probably wanting to know how you can build and debug yourself.
 The Getting Started with Getting Started with MCUXpresso for Visual Studio Code provides easy, step-by-step instructions on how to configure, build, and debug demos for all toolchains supported by the SDK.

-3.1 Build and Run an example using VS Code
+3.1 Build and Run an Example

 This section will import the MCUXpresso SDK for the RT700 microcontroller.